LYK-CC/LYK-CC/README.md

 # Hi there! 👋

-I'm a student at the UC Berkeley, passionate about bridging theory and real-world application.
+I'm an Applied Math student at UC Berkeley, passionate about bridging theory and real-world application.

 I enjoy applying mathematical modeling, data science, and computer science to solve practical challenges.